chrisAtRedis/Nagios/README.md

 11. If you haven't made any mistakes, your should be able to see working Nagios installation on Nagios server IP (don't forget to add /nagios3 to the URL :-) after login with nagiosadmin/<password> which includes the shard stats apart from other services as configured in redis.cfg described above.

+Steps 2 - 5 have to be repeated for every cluster node which is going to be monitored by this Nagios instance.

 Disclaimer: This is not a polished Nagion configuration but rather "rough and ready" as I wanted to prove the concept.
 For production use, you would certainly hard this and confgure the standard installation to your exact needs rather than going with this generic approach.
+Never mind using Ansible or Chef as an orchestration tool for much more automated deployment of this infrastructure :-).